-The Australian winery was founded in 1843 in the Hunter Valley (New South Wales) by Dr Henry John Lindeman (1811-1881), an English naval surgeon who immigrated in 1840.
+The winery was founded by the immigrant English naval doctor Dr. Henry John Lindeman (1811-1881) in 1843 in the Hunter Valley (New South Wales, Australia).
 He had five sons and five daughters.
-Lindemans had acquired knowledge of viticulture through visits to German and French vineyards.
-He planted 40 hectares of Sémillon near the Paterson River, which was then called Hunter River Riesling.
+Lindeman acquired knowledge about viticulture through visits to German and French wine regions.
+He planted Sémillon on 40 hectares near the Paterson Rivers, which was then referred to as Hunter River Riesling.
 He named the place Cawarra, which means "beside running water" in the indigenous language.
-Lindeman had the idealistic attitude of curbing the then rampant drunkenness among the immigrants by drinking wine instead of brandy and also propagated the great health value of wine.
-A few years later, the first winery was built.
+Lindeman had the idealistic view that the rampant alcoholism among the immigrants could be curbed through the enjoyment of wine instead of brandy and also promoted the health benefits of wine.

 Roman Horvath MW